Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 \subsection{Ratio of dark matter to baryonic matter}

 Because in the $\Lambda$CDM model the densities of dark matter and baryonic matter are both proportional to $1/R^3$, the ratio of their densities is constant in time.
 Estimates of that ratio obtained from observations of visible structures such as galaxies and galactic clusters and superclusters as they exist at the present epoch in the vicinity of our galaxy are therefore used in studies of the formation of these structures in the distant past.
-In the PCB model, on the other hand, the dark matter density is held constant through continuous creation of \text{C-particles}, so the ratio $\mu_{\text C}/\mu_{\text P}$ of dark \text{C-matter} density to baryonic \text{P-matter} density is proportional to $R^3$.
-Consequently, the value of this ratio at the epoch corresponding to redshift $z$ is $\gamma(z) = \gamma_0/(1 + z)^3$, where $\gamma_0$ is the ratio at present, several possible values of which are included in Table~III for comparison purposes.
+In the PCDM model, on the other hand, the dark matter density is held constant through continuous creation of \text{C-particles}, so the ratio $\mu_{\text C}/\mu_{\text P}$ of dark \text{C-matter} density to baryonic \text{P-matter} density grows in proportion to $R^3$.
+Consequently, the value of this ratio at the epoch corresponding to redshift $z$ is $\gamma(z) = \gamma_0/(1 + z)^3$, where $\gamma_0$ is the ratio at present.
 Taking this dependence of the ratio on redshift as real would no doubt influence the outcomes of studies of structure formation.